habedi/chilli/README.md

 ### Documentation

+You can find the full API documentation for the latest release of Chilli [here](https://habedi.github.io/chilli/).

-You can use the `make docs` command to generate the API documentation for Chilli.
+Alternatively, you can use the `make docs` command to generate the API documentation for the current version of Chilli from the source code.
-This will generate HTML documentation in the `docs/api` directory, which you can serve locally with `make serve-docs` and view in your web browser at `http://localhost:8000/index.html`.
+This will generate HTML documentation in the `docs/api` directory, which you can serve locally with `make serve-docs` and view in your web browser at [http://localhost:8000](http://localhost:8000).

 ### Examples